-- 7.75.
-Domestic abuse is any type of controlling, bullying, threatening or violent behaviour between people in a relationship.
-Seeing, hearing or experiencing the effects of domestic abuse and/or experiencing it in their own intimate relationships, can have a serious, long lasting impact upon children and is a form of child abuse. - 7.76.
-The Howard Academy Trust recognises that Domestic abuse can encompass but is not limited to psychological; physical; sexual; financial; and emotional abuse. - 7.77.
-In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
-Domestic abuse affecting young people can also occur within their personal relationships, as well as in the context of their home life.
+- Domestic abuse is any type of controlling, bullying, threatening or violent behaviour between people in a relationship.
+Seeing, hearing or experiencing the effects of domestic abuse and/or experiencing it in their own intimate relationships, can have a serious, longlasting, impact upon children and is a form of child abuse. - 8.79.
+Waterfront UTC recognises that domestic abuse can encompass but is not limited to psychological; physical; sexual; financial; and emotional abuse. - 8.80.
+In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result. - 8.81.
+Waterfront UTC is an Operation Encompass School.
+This is a national police and education early intervention safeguarding partnership, to support children who witness and experience Domestic Abuse. - 8.82 Operation Encompass means that the police will share information with our school/college/nursery/setting about all police attended Domestic Abuse incidents involving any of our children, where possible, PRIOR to the start of the next school day.